 An Elective Ultrasound is one that does not require an order from a Medical Doctor.
 It provides a positive bonding experience for the Mother and family with the unborn baby.
 The realistic surface images provide a connection between the parents and the baby that can be beneficial to the whole family.
 A routine medical examination should have been performed by your healthcare professional to determine Gestational Age of the fetus and to evaluate for fetal anomalies.
 Expectant parents often choose elective 3D/4D ultrasounds to see their unborn baby in clear live 4D views that you just don’t get with traditional 2D Ultrasound.
 Many expectant parents feel that one diagnostic ultrasound during a pregnancy is just not enough!

 What is the Difference between 2D, 3D and 4D Ultrasound Imaging?

 The black and white pictures,often acquired by your healthcare professional, are 2D.
 They are 2 Dimensional plain or a slice of anatomy.
 The 3D and 4D Ultrasounds render a surface image which is a very realistic live image of your baby and all of his/her features and movements.
 Also, 3D is a still photo and the 4D is a video loop showing the movement baby in 3D.

 Are 3D/4D ultrasounds safe for my Baby and Myself?
 Are there any risks?

-Extensive studies have found that Ultrasound has not been shown to cause any harm to baby or mother.
-Routine scanning of all pregnancies is now normal throughout the United States.
+Many extensive studies have found that Ultrasound has not been shown to cause any harm to baby or mother.
+Routine scanning of all pregnancies is now normal.
 3D/4D scanning uses the same type and intensity of ultrasound as with conventional 2D scanning.